AudioNet/node-core-audio/README.md

 };

 // Reads buffer of the input of the soundcard and returns as array.
 // Interlaced oder Deinterlaced, depends on your options.
-Default is interlaced.
+Default is deinterlaced array (buffer[channel][sample])
 // notic: blocking i/o
 array audio.read();